tincerti/jNPO/README.md

 All data files are presented in two formats:

 1. At the agency-date-grantee level.
 This data contains the following variables for each subsidy or contract granted by a government ministry or agency for the date the subsidy or contract was issued.

+2. In time-series format at the agency-month of grant-grantee level.
+This format collapses the information above to include the total amount of grants given by each agency to each NPO in a given month.
+For months where no grant was given, the *grant_amount* is 0.

+## Subsidies

+Contains data on all subsidies (補助金等) from the Japanese government to NPOs from 2011 - present.
+Variables provided are as follows:
   - *granter_ministry*: The granter ministry or agency
   - *grant_date*: The grant date.
   - *grant_amount*: The grant amount